 Dealing with your complaint

-We will acknowledge within three working days and take the complaint through a three-step process:
+We will acknowledge within three working days and take the complaint through a two-step process:

 - A reply by the relevant service manager.
 An assessment of the complaint is made and resolved if necessary

 - Investigation by a corporate director